About the Podiatry Clinic (established 1999)

 Available treatments range from basic chiropody care to minor surgery including some of the most modern musculoskeletal therapies available.
 In addition he works closely with other clinicians in a multidisciplinary team so referral to other practitioners with a view to enhancing the patient experience and clinical outcome.

-Registered with the Health Professions Council (CH16764)
+Registered with the Health and Care Professions Council (CH16764)

 Areas of special interest